Kisaa-Fatima/Jazz_data_hackathon/README.md

-# Super Store Dashboard Project:
+# Dashboard Project:
 This repository contains the code and resources for the Super Store Dashboard project.
-This project was created by our team using a dataset provided by Jazz company, with the goal of uncovering hidden patterns, trends, and insights through Exploratory Data Analysis (EDA) and interactive visualizations.
+This project was created by our team using a dataset provided, with the goal of uncovering hidden patterns, trends, and insights through Exploratory Data Analysis (EDA) and interactive visualizations.

 # Table of Contents:
 -Introduction